SPARC-X/SPARC-X-API/paper/paper.md

 of SPARC’s feature set has created the need for a fully functional interface to drive SPARC in high-throughput calculations.
 Here we introduce SPARC-X-API, a Python package designed to bridge the SPARC-X project with broader computational frameworks.
-Built on the atomic simulation environment (ASE [@larsen_ase_2017]) standard, the SPARC-X-API allows users to handle SPARC file formats and run SPARC calculations through the same interface as with other ASE-compatible DFT packages.
+Built on the Atomic Simulation Environment (ASE [@larsen_ase_2017]) standard, the SPARC-X-API allows users to handle SPARC file formats and run SPARC calculations through the same interface as with other ASE-compatible DFT packages.
 Beyond standard ASE capabilities, SPARC-X-API provides additional